zephyrproject-rtos/zephyr/doc/tools/west/repo-tool.rst

 fetched (the `command overview`_ below explains which commands fetch project data).

-All work branches created using West track the ``manifest-rev`` branch.
+All work branches created using west track the ``manifest-rev`` branch.
 Several multi-repo commands also use ``manifest-rev`` as a reference for the upstream revision (as of the most recent fetch).